 Unemployment remained even higher in some sectors of the economy that were most affected by the pandemic, such as hospitality and child care.
 White-collar and information workers were more likely to be able to work from home and less likely to experience unemployment.

 The 2020 stock market crash was followed by a recession.
 That, however, was followed by a substantial but unevenly distributed recovery.

-The federal government, under both the Trump and Biden administrations, passed multiple bills to stimulate the economy.
+Under both the Trump and Biden administrations, the federal government passed multiple bills to stimulate the economy.
 These included help directed at specific sectors, cash payments to taxpayers, increases in unemployment insurance, and rental assistance.

 These measures further soothed investors, leading to additional gains in the stock market.
 Investors were also encouraged by the development and distribution of multiple COVID-19 vaccines, which began under the Trump administration.

 Vaccine eligibility was initially restricted to specific groups by age or health status.
 However, in March 2021, President Biden directed states and territories to make all adults eligible to receive vaccines by May 1, 2021.